How to Close a Business in TN: Everything You Need to Know

 - Close any tax accounts that you may have opened.
 You can call the Tennessee Department of Revenue to close your state account.
 Close your EIN account by writing a request to the IRS.
 Include your number and your reason for closing the account.

-- If you have registered a fictitious business name, cancel it by visiting the Tennessee Department of State website, downloading the Application for Cancellation of Assumed Name, and submitting the completed form with required fee.
+- If you have registered a fictitious business name, cancel it by visiting the Tennessee Department of State website, downloading the Application for Cancellation of Assumed Name, and submitting the completed form with the required fee.

 - Keep financial records.
 Even after your business has dissolved, the IRS and the state may still audit your records for three to seven years.